raspberrypilearning/getting-started-with-minecraft-pi/README.md

 ## Things to try:

-- Adapt the code do that flower blocks are only dropped on grass.
+- Adapt the code so that flower blocks are only dropped on grass.
 - Replace the flower block number with a number for another type of block.
 - Drop TNT blocks!